johndug/digemy-tech-assessment/README.md

 admin@example.com
 password

-After login you are routed to  an Invoise Dashboard with a few test invoices with model states.
+After login you are routed to an Invoice Dashboard with a few test invoices with model states.
 Click View to see the payments made, make payments and delete payments.
 After successfully making a payment the state will change accoding to the amount added.

 ## Assumptions

 All logged in users are admin users which will be able to change invoices.

+## Things still need to be done

+- [ ] check cors between the fe and be
+- [ ] On tthe api error handling use a exception handler to handle the response
+- [ ] update to modern standards, laravel framework and vite bundler
+- [ ] Make response file to better handler the data

+## Prep for production

+- [ ] error handling through sentry or similar
+- [ ] throttling and rate limitting for high volumes of users
+- [ ] install load balance for high volumes

 ## To The Future